Eva Watson-Schütze: Life

-The following year she was a member of the jury for the Philadelphia Photographic Salon.
+The following year, 1900, she joined the jury for the Philadelphia Photographic Salon.
 A sign of her stature as a photographer at that time may be seen by looking at the other members of the jury, who were Alfred Stieglitz, Gertrude Kasebier, Frank Eugene and Clarence H. White.

-In 1900 Johnston asked her to submit work for a groundbreaking exhibition of American women photographers in Paris.
-Watson objected at first, saying "It has been one of my special hobbies – and one I have been very emphatic about, not to have my work represented as ‘women’s work’.
+Frances Johnston, to whom she had written three years earlier, asked Watson to submit work for a groundbreaking exhibition of American women photographers in Paris.
+Watson objected at first, saying, "It has been one of my special hobbies – and one I have been very emphatic about, not to have my work represented as ‘women’s work’.
 I want [my work] judged by only one standard irrespective of sex."
-Johnston persisted, however, and Watson had twelve prints – the largest number of any photographer – in the show that took place in 1901.

-In 1901 she married Professor Martin Schütze, a German-born trained lawyer who had received his Ph.D. in German literature from the University of Pennsylvania in 1899.
+Johnston persisted, however, and Watson had twelve prints – the largest number of any photographer – in the show that took place in 1901, the year she married Professor Martin Schütze, a German-born trained lawyer who had received his Ph.D. in German literature from the University of Pennsylvania in 1899.
 He took a teaching position in Chicago, where the couple soon moved.

-That same year she was elected a member of The Linked Ring.
+Also in 1901, she was elected a member of The Linked Ring.
 She found the ability to correspond with some of the most progressive photographers of the day very invigorating, and she began to look for similar connections in the U.S.

-In 1902 she suggested the idea of forming an association of independent and like-minded photographers to Alfred Stieglitz.
+In 1902, she suggested the idea of forming an association of independent and like-minded photographers to Alfred Stieglitz.
 They corresponded several times about this idea, and by the end of the year she joined Stieglitz as one of the founding members of the famous Photo-Secession.

-About 1903 Watson-Schütze began to spend summers in Woodstock at the Byrdcliffe Colony in the Catskill Mountains of New York.
+About 1903, Watson-Schütze began to spend summers in Woodstock at the Byrdcliffe Colony in the Catskill Mountains of New York.
 She and her husband later bought land nearby and built a home they called "Hohenwiesen" (High Meadows) where she would spend most of her summer and autumn months from about 1910 until about 1925.

-In 1905 Joseph Keiley wrote a lengthy article about her in Camera Work saying she was "one of the staunchest and sincerest upholders of the pictorial movement in America."
+In 1905, Joseph Keiley wrote a lengthy article about her in Camera Work saying she was "one of the staunchest and sincerest upholders of the pictorial movement in America."

-As she began to spend more time at Byrdcliffe her interests in painting were reawakened, and within a few years she was spending more time in front of a canvas than behind a camera.
+As she began to spend more time at Byrdcliffe, her interests in painting were reawakened, and within a few years she was spending more time in front of a canvas than behind a camera.
 She became a student of William Emile Schumacher, an American painter who exhibited at the famous Armory Show of 1913.
-After 1910 she made fewer and fewer photographs, and by 1920 she had ceased photography except for family photos.
+After 1910, she made fewer and fewer photographs, and by 1920 she had ceased photography except for family photos.